jordanalexandermeyer/product/spec/pages/product_page/convert/features/information.md

 - Value: enum + logo
   - ⏩ Convert

-#### Convert name and address
+#### Name and address

 - Description: The logo and name of the Convert token.
 Next to the name should be a link to the contract on etherscan
-- Value: image and name of org and product name as subline
+- Value: product name
   - Ex:
-    - Above: 🦄 Uniswap
-    - Below: UNISWAP CONVERT 24AUG2022 USDC
+    - UNISWAP CONVERT 24AUG2022 USDC

 #### Supply